littleosbook/littleosbook/interrupts.md

 ## Reading Input from the Keyboard

-The keyboard generates interrupt 1 from the PIC, so if you remapped the PIC's interrupts to start at number 32, the interrupt number for the keyboard will be 33.

-The keyboard does not generate ASCII characters, but scan codes.
+The keyboard does not generate ASCII characters, it generates scan codes.
 A scan code represents a button - both presses and releases.
-The scan code representing the just pressed button can be read from the keyboard's data I/O port:
+The scan code representing the just pressed button can be read from the keyboard's data I/O port that has address `0x60`.
+How this can be done is shown in the following
+example:

 ~~~ {.c}
     #include "io.h"